AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Our approach to Test Drive Development is Behavior Driven Development.

+---

-I can Test Drive Develop anything means that when I am facing a problem, I am able to divide it in small chunks, that I am able to be very clear about what I want to achieve in that chunk, that I develop my solution step by step, writing the test first and then finding the solution.
+'I can Test Drive Develop anything' means that when I am facing a problem, I am able to divide it in small chunks, that I am able to be very clear about what I want to achieve in those chunks, that I develop my solution step by step, writing the test first and then finding the solution.
 It means that whatever language or project I am working on, I am able to consistently use a methodology such as the Red-Green-Refactor, in other words, I can use a process to create structured code, easy to read, debug and update.

 ---